judge-meister/mandlebrot_set/README.md

 The first improvement was to take the basic mandlebrot set calculation loop and write it in C and create a new python module.
 This improved the speed by quite a lot allowing me to implement the first zooming feature to great effect.
-It is usable now that a 640x640 image can be generated in between 0.3 secs and 0.6 secs on fairly old (circa 2021) hardware.
+It is usable now that a 640x640 image can be generated in between 0.3 secs and 0.6 secs on fairly old (circa 2012) hardware.

-The zoom level bottoms out after a while producing increasingly blocky results which I put down to the limits of floating point precision in either the C code or Python code or both.
-I have yet to discover which, but then I haven't really looked yet.
+The zoom level bottoms out after a while producing increasingly blocky results which I put down to the limits of floating point precision in the C code (64 bit floats).
+To get further I will have to learn more about arbitrary precision floating point arithmetic.

 ## Ideas for future development